 Upon arrival you will be escorted to a private room where the procedure will take place.
 Once you are seated and comfortable, your physician will explain each step of the procedure once more and get your approval before starting.

 In most cases a mild sedative can be given to help you relax.
 You will need to consult with your physician to see if this is an option and make arrangements for transportation home.
-Next, a tech will shave a small area at the back of your head.
+Next, someone will shave a small area at the back of your head.
 You do not have to get a buzz cut.
 Depending on the length of your hair, an area can be shaved in small sections to allow you to hide the donor area after the procedure.

 The area where the hair is to be implanted will be prepped and local anesthetic will be applied to numb the area.
 While your scalp is anesthetized, the physician will use the SmartGraft device to gently remove the grafts from the donor area.
 SmartGraft allows the physician to immediately collect, sort, count and store each graft in a temperature controlled and hydrated environment prior to implantation.
 This promotes graft survival and improves their ability to regrow for better results.